 Bethlem Museum of the Mind

-The New Londoners (March 22 – July 7) presents photographs from Chris Steel-Perkins’ fascinating project to photograph families originating from every country in the world in their own London homes.
+At the British Library, The New Londoners (until July 7) presents photographs from photographer Chris Steel-Perkins’ fascinating project to photograph families originating from every country in the world in their own London homes.
 With almost 200 countries recognised by the UN, Steel-Perkins’ ambitious project creates ‘a record of new London’ and celebrates the rich cultural tapestry that comprises the capital.

-Towards the end of spring, Manga (May 23 – August 26) explores the Japanese art of manga – the visual narrative art form where art and storytelling collide which has become a global phenomenon.
+Over at the British Museum, Manga (May 23 – August 26) explores the Japanese medium of manga – the visual narrative art form where art and storytelling collide – which has become a global phenomenon.
 The immersive exhibition showcases original manga from Japan and uncovers its influence across the world.

 Camden Arts Centre